 How to Properly Add Products in WooCommerce

 WooCommerce is one of the most popular and widely used WordPress plugins.
 One of the reasons for this is the fact that it is very easy to run a successful online shop with the help of WooCommerce.
 This e-commerce plugin is both lightweight and complex.
+For example, installing WooCommerce plugin and adding tags and categories or displaying new products is pretty straightforward.
+On the other side, there are some functions, like code editing that require more attention.
 Precisely because of its complexity, we thought it would be a good idea to look into certain basic actions more carefully.
-Adding products in WordPress is pretty straightforward.
-Still, if you want to do it properly and with the maximum effect, check out our detailed tutorial below.

 Adding products is the basic action in WooCommerce and the first one you need to master.
 Products can be added, modified and deleted anytime you want, and for whatever reason.

 To add a product, go to the left-hand menu, click on Products, and then on Add New.

 You now have in front of you the product page, where you can input all product features and write a description to explain to the prospective customer what is it that you’re offering here.

 This description will be featured on the product page, under the Product Description tab.
 However, this is not the only description that you can assign to your product.
 There is also the so-called short description.
 This one is obviously more concise and offers a quick overview of the product.

 The short description is located next to the product image.
 It is also shown in shop lists on other site pages, wherever the related product is displayed.